 - Check with your credit union.
 A good place to start on your search for debt consolidation loans is with a credit union.
 These are not-for-profit financial institutions and are known for having less strict requirements when applying for loans.
 Many offer competitive rates and charge no fees.

-When it comes to consolidating debt with bad credit, it may require some shopping around, adding a reliable cosigner, or working on improving your credit score, but just know that there are options available.
+When it comes to consolidating debt with bad credit, it may require some shopping around, adding a reliable cosigner, or working on improving your creditworthiness, but just know that there are options available.

-Start shopping online today and comparing lenders to find the best rates.
+Start shopping online today and compare lenders to find the best rates.